 Everyone has a legal right to abortion in Sweden.
-There is no age limit for having an abortion and it’s always the pregnant person’s individual right to decide if she wants to have an abortion or not.
+There is no age limit for having an abortion and it’s always the pregnant person’s individual right to decide if they want to have an abortion or not.

 Abortions are performed until the 18th week of pregnancy but can in some cases be done until the 22nd week of pregnancy.

 According to Swedish abortion law, it’s the right of the pregnant person to decide on abortion.

 When are abortions performed?